 - Or local listing sites like Craigslist, Facebook Marketplace, etc.

-For small sales, a few hundred dollars will not warrant any capital gains taxes be applied.
+For small sales, a few hundred dollars will not warrant any capital gains taxes to be applied.
 In large office downsizes, moves, and liquidations, however, a large sum of assets can quickly reach price tags of tens of thousands of dollars.
 Today, many large companies utilize consulting agencies and assert intermediaries to facilitate an easy and quickly profitable sales process.

 Determining the Value of Office Furniture and Equipment